The Rocky Planets

 By Patti Hutchison

 1 Our solar system is made up of mostly empty space.
 It contains the sun, the planets and their moons, and other bodies such as comets and asteroids.
 But each of these is much smaller than the space between them.
-Scientists believe there are other bodies "out there" that have not been discovered yet.

 3 Mercury is the closest planet to the sun.
 It is difficult to see from Earth.
 Mercury is about one-third the size of Earth.
 It completes a trip around the sun every 88 (Earth) days.
 This makes it the fastest orbiting planet, moving at about 50 kilometers per second.